 Rasmus joined Watsi on June 18th, 2018.
-One month ago, Rasmus became the 4494th member to automatically support a new Watsi patient every month.
+Three months ago, Rasmus became the 4494th member to automatically support a new Watsi patient every month.
 Since then, 497 more people have become monthly donors!
 Rasmus' most recent donation supported Khum, a woman from Cambodia, to fund cataract surgery.

 Rasmus has funded healthcare for 8 patients in 4 countries.